KyleSch8989/CPP-HTTP-SERVER/README.md

 # Concurrent C++ HTTP Web Server

 A multi-threaded web server implemented in C++ that can handle HTTP requests concurrently.
-This project aims to provide a robust and efficient solution for serving static and dynamic contnet over HTTP.
+This project aims to provide a robust and efficient solution for serving static and dynamic content over HTTP.

 ## Features